YOUR SKIN CHALLENGE: SCARS AND SCAR REMOVAL

 • injections – such as vaccination against tuberculosis (BCG vaccination)

-Scarring can also be a side effect or a complication of other conditions.
-For example, if you have a condition that causes a rash, such as chickenpox or acne, you may be left with scars where the rash was (this is more likely to happen if you scratch or pick at the affected areas).
+Scarring face can also be a side effect or a complication of other conditions.
+For example, if you have a condition that causes a rash, such as chickenpox or acne, you may be left with face scars where the rash was (this is more likely to happen if you scratch or pick at the affected areas).